pathnode42/JiggleGen-Documentary/docs/Quickstart.md

 <img src="/img/batch_01.jpg" alt="Installationsdialog">

-JiggleGen has now created a Proxymesh from your selected vertex group and created a 'Surface Deform' Modifier for your Target Mesh.
-All proxymeshes will be stored in the collection 'JiggleGen Physics'.
-If you want to finetune and redo the generation, activate `Overwrite` and adjust the settings in the 'Simulation Settings' Sub-Panel.
-Keep in mind that each Batch Entry will always use the selected preset.
-If the preset selection is empty, it will use the values directly from the Sub-Panel.
-If you have selected a Preset, you will need to adjust this Preset first.

 Once you hit 'Generate', it generates one ore more Proxy Meshes from the chosen vertex groups.
 Your Source/Target Mesh will now be mapped to that Proxy Mesh via a 'Surface Deform' Modifier.
 All proxy meshes are stored in the collection “JiggleGen Physics”.